 That ability to be wooed by a relative stranger, of course, is great when it’s your first meeting with your beloved pet, or if you’re acclimating them to a friend.
 The downside of that quirk, however, is that beagles don’t make great guard dogs.
-They might be easily won over by that guy who broke into your apartment.

 I mean come on, he brought me a snack… —Flickr/Corey Seeman